RyanKennon/Configure-AD/README.md

 # Active Directory Domain Setup

-This project documents the deployment of a traditional **on-premises Active Directory environment** hosted within **Microsoft Azure Virtual Machines**.
-The goal is to demonstrate foundational identity, authentication, and domain management concepts using cloud-based infrastructure while preserving classic on-prem AD architecture.
+This project documents the deployment of a functional **Active Directory environment** hosted within **Microsoft Azure**.
+I deployed two virtual machines, configured a static IP address for the domain controller, installed Active Directory Domain Services, promoted the server to a domain controller, and verified domain functionality by attaching a Windows client to the new domain.
+This project demonstrates the foundational steps required to build a Windows Server–based domain environment.

 ---